GPII/universal/documentation/PreferencesServer.md

 ### PUT /preferences/:gpiiKey[?merge=:mergeview=:view]

-This is used to update an existing preference set to the Preferences Server.
-In case no preference set exists associated with that GPII key, a new one will be created.
+This is used to create a new GPII key with its preferences, or update preferences for an existing GPII key to the Preferences Server.
+At the update, if no preferences safe is associated with the provided GPII key, a new safe will be automatically created.

 As with GET and PUT, this takes an optional `view` parameter denoting the ontology of the settings provided in the payload of the request body.
 If no `view` is provided, the preferences will be stored and interpreted as being in the `flat` format.

-As with PUT, this takes an optional boolean `merge` parameter denoting whether the incoming preferences should be merged with the existing preferences.
+As for the update, this takes an optional boolean `merge` parameter denoting whether the incoming preferences should be merged with the existing preferences.
 If `merge` is `true`, the incoming preferences will be merged with the existing ones.
 Otherwise, the incoming preferences will override the existing ones.
 If no `merge` is provided, the default value will be `false`.

-When settings are PUT to the preferences server, all the settings in that view will be overwritten.
-In other words, if I have some settings A, B and C already existing in my preference set (in a given view), and a put request is made containing only settings B and D, the resulting preference set will contain only settings B and D.
+When preferences are PUT to the preferences server, all the preferences in that view will be overwritten.
+In other words, if I have preferences A, B and C already existing in my preference set (in a given view), and a put request is made containing only settings B and D, the resulting preference set will contain only settings B and D.

 The preferences are allowed to be stored in different ontologies.
 A (transformable) user preference will only be stored once in the preference set.
 This also means that if a put request is make containing a preference A1, which already